Module One: Live online, November 11 – 13, 2020

 - Acquire and contribute invaluable strategic perspective to prepare for success in a C-suite role

-- Form important professional “mentor” relationships across industries and sectors
+- Form important professional “sponsoring” relationships across industries and sectors

-- Demonstrate subject matter expertise that can expedite professional advancement
+- Demonstrate highly visible, unique subject matter expertise to expedite advancement

 Breaking into the boardroom can be challenging for anyone.
-Yale’s Women on Boards program gives its participants an advantage with guided preparation for the board search process.
-Prior to arriving you will complete pre-work, which includes pre-readings and drafting a board resume.
-You will develop your professional plan throughout the course and review your progress in a 3-month peer check-in.
+Yale’s Women on Boards program gives its participants guided preparation for the board search process.
+Prior to beginning you will complete pre-work, which includes pre-readings and drafting a board CV.
+You will develop a search plan during the course and review your progress post program with peer accountability partners.

 For additional programs that prepare women to advance in senior management, please visit our Programs for Women page.